-Tirta Susilo is the group leader.
-Tirta is senior lecturer at Victoria University of Wellington and associate investigator at ARC Centre of Excellence for Cognition and its Disorders.
-Tirta holds a PhD in cognitive psychology from Australian National University and was a postdoctoral fellow in cognitive neuroscience at Dartmouth College.
+Tirta is senior lecturer in psychology at Victoria University of Wellington and member of the Cognitive and Behavioural Neuroscience (CBNS) research area.
+He is also associate investigator at the ARC Centre of Excellence for Cognition and its Disorders.
+Tirta did his PhD at the Australian National University and his postdoctoral training at Dartmouth College.

-Julian Lees is a research technician.
-Julian is developing a platform for remote eye tracking using webcams.
-Julian has a dual background in civil engineering and software development.
+Julian is a software developer working on eye tracking using commercial webcams.
+Julian has a dual background in civil engineering and computer science.